 -

 Description As most of us are still teaching at some distance from our students, we have to work even harder to connect with our students.
-The use of short, focused...
+The use of short, focused videos can increase our students' connection to the school, the course, their student peers, and the instructor.
+See samples of short videos in ways that...
 Continue Reading →

 Free